State College of Florida, Manatee–Sarasota

-State College of Florida, Manatee–Sarasota (SCF) is a public college with campuses in the Manatee and Sarasota counties of Florida.
+State College of Florida, Manatee–Sarasota (SCF) is a public college with campuses in the Manatee and Sarasota counties of Florida, United States.
 Part of the Florida College System, it is designated a "state college" because it offers a greater number of bachelor's degrees than community colleges.
 SCF is accredited by the Southern Association of Colleges and Schools.
 Founded in 1957 as Manatee Junior College, it was known as Manatee Community College from 1985 to 2009.

 State College of Florida is the region's oldest and largest public college, operating three campuses serving Bradenton, Lakewood Ranch, and Venice.

-SCF's official colors are green and blue.
+SCF's official colors are green, white, and blue.
 The college's intercollegiate sports teams are "The Manatees" and are represented by mascot Maverick the Manatee.

 History

 State College of Florida, Manatee–Sarasota was established on September 17, 1957, by the Florida Board of Education as Manatee Junior College (MJC).
 The college came into existence under a plan of the State Board of Education to provide accessible higher education to Florida's population.

-In November 1957, Samuel R. Neel Jr became the college's first president and the first classes were held on September 2, 1958, in what was formerly a senior high school; enrollment in the first term was 502 students.
+In November 1957, Samuel R. Neel Jr became the college's first president, and the first classes were held on September 2, 1958, in what was formerly a senior high school; enrollment in the first term was 502 students.
 The college began administering classes in its own facilities in 1959, where the Bradenton campus stands today.
-Neel Auditorium, an 830-seat auditorium would be dedicated October 29, 1966, on the Bradenton campus.
+Neel Auditorium, an 830-seat auditorium, would be dedicated October 29, 1966, on the Bradenton campus.
 State College of Florida's 100 acre Bradenton campus is home to The SCF Collegiate School (SCFCS), The Family Heritage House Museum, SCF's Dental Hygiene Clinic, and the athletic facilities for The Manatees.
 The college's administrative offices are also located on the Bradenton campus.

 The Venice center was opened in 1977 by MJC's board of trustees.
-During this period, the center's functions were funded by the donations of residents living in the surrounding communities which included Venice, North Port, and Englewood.
+During this period, the center's functions were funded by the donations of residents living in the surrounding communities, which included Venice, North Port, and Englewood.
 It was not until 1983 that the college received an appropriation from the Florida Legislature to expand the Venice center into a full-service Venice campus.
 It was dedicated on March 30, 1985, and the college's name was changed that year to Manatee Community College (MCC).
 The Venice campus lake is nicknamed Lake Jervey and dedicated to Bill Jervey Jr for his outstanding contributions to the college.